 Edward needs to have "major work" done on a tooth, as defined by his plan, it is not covered under his dental insurance because he is still under the waiting period.
 The cost of the procedure is $1500 and the dental plan would have only paid 50%.

-Also, the maximum payable for Edward's plan per year is $1500.
+Also, the maximum payable for Edward's plan per year is $1,500.
 He decides to get an estimate from his dentist of all the other basic work to be done, like having several cavities filled, x-rays, cleaning, and other basic and preventative treatments, Once he reviews everything, and calculates the deductibles, he realizes that he would hit the maximum of his plan even if the waiting period wasn't in place.
 He decides to go ahead with the work and get a payment plan with the dentist, and use the insurance to do preventative treatment covered by the plan to prevent this from happening again in the future.
 He could also consider a dental savings plan to supplement his insurance coverage.

 Lower Dental Insurance Costs